How Do I Apply for Medicaid?

 Unreimbursed medical expenses include: cost of a long term care institution or assisted living, health related insurance premiums (including Medicare premiums), diabetic supplies, private caregivers, incontinence supplies, prescriptions and dialysis not covered by any other health plan.
-Only the portion of the unreimbursed medical expenses that exceed 5% of the basic pension MAPR may be deducted (see above chart for this amount).
+Only the portion of the unreimbursed medical expenses that exceed 5% of the basic pension MAPR may be deducted.

 What are the Asset Requirements for Aid and Attendance?

 Net Worth (the value of your assets) also affects eligibility.
 VA pensions are a need–based benefit, and a large net worth might affect your eligibility.
 All personal goods are exempt from the net worth.
 These goods include the home you live in, a vehicle used for the care of the claimant, and household goods and personal effects such as clothes, jewelry and furniture.
-Unfortunately, there is no asset limit set by law, and the determination of eligibility can be made at the discretion of a VA caseworker.
-Often the figure of $80,000 of assets is quoted but the VA has not actually published this as their guideline and often uses a sliding scale.
-As a general rule of thumb applicants should have less than $40,000 when applying for Aid & Attendance.
+In October, 2018 the VA established a maximum non-exempt asset limit to determine eligibility of $127,061.

 What if I have too many assets?

 A VA Accredited Attorney can assist you in establishing an Irrevocable Trust.
-Currently, there is no look back period to make transfers to an Irrevocable Trust.
+Currently, there a 3 year look back period to make transfers to an Irrevocable Trust.
 The VA Applicant and his/her spouse can not be the Trustee of beneficiary of this Irrevocable Trust in order for assets to be excluded from consideration when applying for benefits.
 Often, children or other close family members are named as the Trustee and Income beneficiary of the trust.

 What do I do with my house?

 Although homestead is generally exempt from consideration for VA benefits and/or Medicaid the proceeds of the sale of a home may disqualify applicants from benefits they have previously qualified for!
-A house can be transferred to an Irrevocable trust with no penalty imposed.
-Once the house is owned by the Irrevocable Trust, if it is sold, the proceeds stay within the trust and therefore would not cause disqualification from benefits.
+Contact us today to discuss option with any homestead property.

 Can an insurance agent help me with VA benefits?